-- Amount of time required to restore service to a particular level.
+- The maximum amount of time within which SRAS are required to restore supply to a specified level.
 As noted by the NGF's submission, the Rules should not be prescriptive to the form that this standard should take and how it should be measured.
 These are matters best determined by the Reliability Panel.
 The Commission would expect one of the factors that the Reliability Panel would take into account in defining this standard would be the ability for NEMMCO to practically apply the standard as part of the procurement process and the costs associated with differing standards on the time to restoration. - Guidelines on the required reliability of primary and secondary restart services.
 As noted earlier in this determination, the guidelines would provide guidance on what level of expected reliability is required for a service to be defined as primary or secondary restart services, or to be non-conforming as a restart service. - Guidelines on the required robustness of service.
 As noted below, these guidelines should provide NEMMCO with guidance on what level of geographical diversity, strategic location and/or other factors affecting the robustness of the service should be taken into account when procuring the service. - Guidelines for the determination of electrical sub-networks.
-These guidelines are discussed in greater detail later in this draft determination.
+These guidelines are discussed in greater detail later in this Determination.